WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 >
 > Refer [GraphQL documentation](https://graphql.org/learn/schema/#scalar-types) for type system and Object Types

-Filtering is only supported for scalar fields and not supported for objects, however scalar fields inside objects can be filtered.
+Filtering is only supported for scalar fields and not for objects; however, scalar fields inside objects can be filtered.

 Consider a scenario where filtering is performed on the `subject` field within the `email` object, which is nested inside the top-level `channelMetaData` field.
 The structure of the query reflects this hierarchy, starting from the top-level field and traversing through subfields until reaching the leaf field.

 ```graphql
 filter: {